FailAcademy/learning/wdp-vancouver/_slides/week-02/04a-intro-to-jquery.md

 *And why exactly is this useful?*

-Sometimes we want attach events to HTML elements that already have default behaviours that we need to override.
+Sometimes we want to attach events to HTML elements that already have default behaviours that we need to override.

 For instance, you may want to attach a special click handler to an `<a>` that performs a different action than clicking through to a link (e.g. revealing a hidden `<div>`).